Knowledge-Aware Federated Active Learning with Non-IID Data: Related Work

 \subsection{Federated Learning}

 Federated learning is a learning paradigm that allows decentralized training of a model on the central server with training data distributed over a number of local clients in a non-IID manner~\cite{konevcny2016federated,mcmahan2017communication,hsu2019measuring,mohri2019agnostic,hsu2020federated,chen2021bridging,lin2020ensemble,gong2021ensemble}.
 Specifically, Konevcny et al.~\cite{konevcny2016federated} first introduced the term and proposed a method, FedAvg, to aggregate the client models, which was later improved by FedAvgM to accumulate model updates with momentum~\cite{hsu2019measuring,hsu2020federated}.
 Federated learning has also been discussed in more practical views, such as federated multi-task learning~\cite{marfoq2021federated}, federated domain adaptation~\cite{peng2019federated,yao2022federated}, federated continual learning~\cite{yoon2021federated}, semi-supervised federated learning~\cite{jeong2020federated,wang2021federated}, and unsupervised federated learning~\cite{lu2021unsupervised}.
 Specifically, Jeong et al.~\cite{jeong2020federated} considered the deficiency of data labels in federated learning and proposed a semi-supervised solution.
-Ahn et al.~\cite{ahn2022federated} discussed a federated active learning paradigm, while they only considered the less realistic IID data scenario and failed to provide new sampling methods.
+Ahn et al.~\cite{ahn2022federated} and Kim et al.~\cite{kimlg} discussed a federated active learning paradigm, while they only considered the less realistic IID data scenario.
 To the best of our knowledge, we are the first to explore the active data sampling problem in the non-IID federated learning framework.